Frequently Asked Questions

 Question 2: How long would it take for me to judge the applications?

-Answer: Depending upon how many applications have been allocated to you, it could take anywhere from 10 minutes of online judging to an hour.
+Answer: Depending upon how many applications have been allocated to you, it could take anywhere from 10 minutes of online judging to a several hours.
 However you may stop at anytime and resume later or stop all together.
 All your scoring will be stored.
 Your inputs will be kept confidential.

 Question 3: If our company will also be nominating for these awards, can someone from our company still apply to be a judge?